CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

 There are two files:

-Assignment_1.htm : Contains a description of the jobs doing by the assignment
+Assignment_1.md : Contains a description of the jobs doing for the assignment

 PML_Ass_1.R     : Contains the script used